 Each main semester (fall and spring) a music major should be enrolled in a minimum of 8 or 9 credits of music classes.
 For the string, wind and percussion major, the credits will be 9.
 These will constitute the elective credits towards an A.A.
 For the piano and guitar major, the credits will be 8 or 9, depending on the major ensemble taken.
 Therefore, students who are planning to transfer to a university with a music emphasis will need to take a minimum of 68-72 semester hours.
 Six of the general education credits must be in the Humanities.

-EFSC offers a tool known as the Transfer Graduation Plan for Success that can help
+EFSC offers a tool known as the Transfer Graduation Pathway for Success that can help

 with your course planning as you pursue an A.A. degree with the intention of transferring